-Blessed William was born at Mt.
+Blessed William (1566 – 1594) was born at Mt.
 St. John in Yorkshire, England.
 Inspired by St Edmund Campion, who was executed at Tyburn in London in 1581, he studied for the priesthood at Reims and Tournai in France and, despite ill health which forced him to suspend his studies for six years, was ordained in 1591.

-Blessed William was offered the chance of release if he renounced his faith and became a Protestant.
-He resolutely refused and was subsequently sentenced to died by hanging, drawing and quartering at Tyburn, as had St Edmund Campion 13yrs earlier.
+Blessed William was offered the chance of release if he renounced his faith and become a Protestant.
+He resolutely refused and was subsequently sentenced to die by hanging, drawing and quartering at Tyburn, as had St Edmund Campion 13yrs earlier.
 He was executed on 18th February 1594.

 Glory be to the…